MicrosoftDocs/windows-dev-docs/terminal/tutorials/shell-integration.md

 ```

 > **Note**:
 > Don't see your favorite shell here?
-If you figure it out, feel free to [to contribute a solution for your preferred shell!](https://github.com/MicrosoftDocs/terminal/compare)
+If you figure it out, feel free to [contribute a solution for your preferred shell!](https://github.com/MicrosoftDocs/terminal/compare)

 ## Shell integration demos